Jeffrey-USTC/Jeffrey-USTC/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on something cool.
+- 🌱 I’m currently learning Everything I like.
+- 💬 Ask me about anything related to Python.
+- 📫 How to reach me: zijieliu@mail.ustc.edu.cn
+PhD student, University of Science and Technology of China, 2025-present Undergrad student, Xiamen University, 2021-2025

 <!--
 **Jeffrey-USTC/Jeffrey-USTC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.